jnozzi/cocoadev.com/markdown/ReadFileLines.md

 ----

 Yup, sometimes you just have to deal with these types of files.
 I had been working on an app that, sometimes (phase of the moon), the input file would have a mix of \n and \r.
 From line to line it could change and why I don't know.
-A simple guard against that is to replace one with the other via     replaceOccurrencesOfString:withString: (etc) before you make your General/NSArray.
+A simple guard against that is to replace one with the other via     replaceOccurrencesOfString:withString: (etc) before you make your NSArray.
 Defense.

 Excellent suggestion!
 Thanks.

 ----
-Unrelated to my first post there ^ but given a string/line like the OP's: set General/UserName <User>
+Unrelated to my first post there ^ but given a string/line like the OP's: set UserName <User>

-You can skip using General/NSScanner and do it sort of like this too..
+You can skip using NSScanner and do it sort of like this too..

-General/NSRange range = [theString rangeOfString:@"<"];
+NSRange range = [theString rangeOfString:@"<"];
-General/NSString *result = [theString substringWithRange:General/NSMakeRange(range.location+range.length, [theString length]-range.location-range.length-1)];
+NSString *result = [theString substringWithRange:NSMakeRange(range.location+range.length, [theString length]-range.location-range.length-1)];

-General/NSLog(@"result: %@", result);
+NSLog(@"result: %@", result);

 Not really all that different but shorter..though not after you add sanity checking, I guess.
 Carry on.